browserengineering/book/book/forms.md

 Don't go back if they say no; if they say yes, submit a POST request with the same body as before.

-*Message board*: Right now our web server is a simple guest book.
+8-6 *Message board*.
+Right now our web server is a simple guest book.
 Extend it into a simple message board by adding support for topics.
 Each topic should have its own URL and its own list of messages.
 So, for example, `/cooking` should be a page of posts (about cooking) and